 We engage with our stakeholders in various ways throughout the year including investor presentations, physical and virtual tours of our enrichment facilities, press releases, conferences and local community events.

-Find out more about our stakeholder engagement here.
+Find out more about our stakeholder engagement in our annual report.

 Urenco proactively advocates the role of nuclear energy in achieving a sustainable and low-carbon energy future and recognises the importance of the use of a science-based external approach – the 1.5°C goal of the Paris Agreement – to provide a stable framework aimed at reducing the impact of human induced climate change.